BigNerd95/RouterOS-Backup-Tools/README.md

 - Parallel: 12 seconds
 (The correct password was the latest)

+You can try the rust version, it should be faster: [routerosbackuptools](https://github.com/marcograss/routerosbackuptools)

 ### Extract Users
 To extract Users and Password from .dat file
 `./extract_user.py unpacked_backup/user.dat`